petermikitsh/myethereumapp/README.md

 - Locking down the API.
 In a true production environment, you'd want to rate limit requests, add pagination, and require authentication to reach the API endpoints.

 - Server-side rendering.
 If you look at the response from the server root (e.g., `GET /`), you'll notice the [body](https://github.com/petermikitsh/myethereumapp/blob/master/src/server/services/render/index.js) is sparse, as the DOM is populated by React on the client.
 This can be less-than-ideal for SEO.

+- Simplified workflows.
+In this project, you'll see I've pushed commits directly to master.
+In enterprise environments with multiple collaborators, I usually follow a variation of the [standard branching model](https://nvie.com/posts/a-successful-git-branching-model/?), where features are built on a new branch.